orgito1015/Compilator/README.md

-# OrionCC — Minimal C Subset Compiler
+# Minimal C Subset Compiler

 **OrionCC** is a small, didactic **C subset compiler** and **stack‑based virtual machine**, implemented in C.